jtrim/jtrim.github.io/resume.md

 ### Freelance Development, Design, and Consulting <small>11.2009 - 12.2010</small>

-In cooperation with Bickbot, a Detroit, MI-based mobile development operation, I acted as lead developer for the architecture of an iOS application for an education-oriented product.
+In cooperation with a Detroit, MI-based mobile development firm, I acted as lead developer for the architecture of an iOS application for an education-oriented product.

 #### Technologies
 Xcode, iOS/Cocoa/Objective-C